 ✕ Hygiene waste, diapers (residual waste),

-✕ Wallpaper (residual waste, accepted as car trunk loads for a fee at recycling centers),
+✕ Wallpaper (accepted for a fee at recycling centers ),

 ✕ Carbon and tracing paper (residual waste),

 ✕ cash register receipts (often consist of thermal paper coated with bisphenol A, therefore to residual waste),

 ✕ soiled paper (e.g. party plates: residual waste),

 ✕ file folders (residual waste),

 - Waste paper, even if it bears the Green Dot, does not belong in the yellow garbage can.

 If more paper or cardboard accumulates than usual, it is possible to use the blue containers set up in the public street area.
 Their locations have been integrated into the Bonn city map and are only intended for the delivery of household quantities.
 From January 1, 2023, waste paper may no longer be placed for collection in bundles, cardboard boxes or paper bags.
 Waste paper will then only be collected via the blue garbage can or the public waste paper containers.
 The free waste paper containers for normal household quantities of waste paper and cardboard can also be used at the recycling centers.